glouppe/info8006-introduction-to-ai/lecture9.md

 ---

+class: middle

-# How do we do that?
+## How do we do that?

 We have no clue! (mostly)